 Scientific studies and communities with TNR programs are proof that TNR reduces and stabilizes populations of community cats.
-Alley Cat Allies was formed in 1990, bringing the TNR methods proven in the UK, to the United States.
+Alley Cat Allies was formed in 1990 to bring TNR—which was already successful in the UK, to the United States.
 Our goal was to upend the relentless, ineffective, and pointless cycle of catching and killing cats in animal shelters that had been standard procedure for decades.
 We launched a national movement with our educational materials, regional workshops, mobilization of advocates, and re-writing of laws.
 As a result of this hard work, TNR has become mainstream and a benchmark of humane care for animals.

 - Why Trap-Neuter-Return: The Case for TNR

 - Trap-Neuter-Return Effectively Stabilizes and Reduces Community Cat Populations

 - Key Scientific Studies on Trap-Neuter-Return

 What is Trap-Neuter-Return?

 The TNR process is simple: community cats are humanely trapped, brought to a veterinary clinic to be spayed or neutered, vaccinated, and eartipped (the universal sign that a cat has been spayed or neutered through a TNR program), then returned to the outdoor homes to which they are bonded so they can live out their lives where they thrive.

 - Spay and Neuter: Good for Cats, Good for Communities

 - Community Cat Health Analysis: Living Healthy Lives Outdoors

 - Feral Cats and the Public: A Healthy Relationship

 Bring Trap-Neuter-Return to Your Community